lloydmeta/tasques/README.md

 If there is data loss/recovery (snapshot recovery, ES node loss), jobs might be handed out twice, so it's a good idea to make job handling idempotent.

+### Idempotency

+When submitting/creating a Task, one can optionally specify an "id" field, which acts a Queue-specific idempotency key (a UUID is generated and used if not specified).

+Note that idempotency is only for *live* Tasks: it's possible for a Task to be created with the same Id as another already archived Task.
+The `archive_older_than` period config can be tweaked if this is an issue.

 ### Dev